Washing Machine Buying Guides

 The big problem there is that (apart from the fact it just isn't a good washing machine most probably) is that the replacement cycle on a good appliance is ten years plus.
 So, you've got to add at least ten years inflation and most people don't.

-Most people also give absolutely no consideration for the level of use that they will give their washing machine, often thinking that they are jsut "average" but the actual averages we explain in this article which can massively affect how long a washing machine will last.
+Most people also give absolutely no consideration for the level of use that they will give their washing machine, often thinking that they are just "average" but the actual averages we explain in this article can massively affect how long a washing machine will last.

 Meanwhile we've got all this cost cutting going on and prices actually falling in real terms.